Why do so many little people love the green sheep?

 Children – even very young children – like stories where there is a problem or mystery of some kind.
 As adults, we know that a story without a problem is boring and children are no different from adults when it comes to this aspect of a story.

 And for a young child, what could be more serious and more frightening than being lost?
-The search for the lost sheep is one that even very young children can relate to.
+The search for the lost sheep is a problem that goes to heart of every young child’s biggest fear.

-Mem Fox describes Where is the Green Sheep as “a rhyming, patterned quest for a green sheep” which brings us to another important thing about the book: its rhyme, rhythm and repetition.
+Author Mem Fox (that’s her in the photo) describes Where is the Green Sheep as “a rhyming, patterned quest for a green sheep.”
+(Fox, 2013).
+This brings us to another important thing about the book: its rhyme, rhythm and repetition.

 The repetition of the phrases “here is the …” and “where is the …” – and of course the repeated use of the word “sheep” – are also an important part of the story’s success.
 The repetition helps create the beautiful rhythm of the text but it also helps children predict what’s going to come next.